Program Formats and Guidelines

 Once a student has completed all of the graduation requirements, he/she will graduate with both a B.S.I.E. and an M.S.I.E. degree in the same semester.
 In the event that a student begins this program, but does not wish to finish it, he/she must change 9 credit hours of his/her graduate classes to undergraduate credit and then he/she will receive a B.S.I.E. degree.
 Once the student has completed 127 credit hours, IMSE Graduate Committee will evaluate whether or not the student will be allowed to continue the concurrent B.S./M.S.I.E. program based upon K-State Graduate School policies.
 If the committee doesn’t allow the student to continue with the program, then, upon completion of the B.S.I.E. requirements, the student will graduate with a B.S.I.E. degree.
 In either of these two cases, the student has lost the ability to count courses toward both his/her undergraduate and graduate degree requirements.

-Additional Procedures: The student must complete at least two semester of IMSE 892- Graduate Seminar.
+Additional Procedures: For at least one year, the student must be enrolled in IMSE 892- Graduate Seminar.
 Each semester a student in this program must enroll in either:

 IMSE 892 - Graduate Seminar